-(d) Documentation of the days and hours a substitute, employee or volunteer has worked and whose time is used to meet the applicable staff to child ratio under Table 45.05.

-(e) Except as provided under par. (f), a physical examination report on a form provided by the department that was completed within 12 months prior to or 30 days after the person became licensed or began working with children.
+- (d) Documentation of the actual hours a provider, substitute, employee or volunteer has worked and whose time is used to meet the applicable staff to child ratio under Table DCF 250.05. - (e) Except as provided under par. (f), a physical examination report on a form provided by the department that was completed within 12 months prior to or 30 days after the person became licensed or began working with children.
 The report shall be dated and signed by a licensed physician, physician's assistant or HealthCheck provider.
-The report shall indicate all of the following:

-1. That the person is free from illness detrimental to children, including tuberculosis.

-2. That the person is physically able to work with young children.
+The report shall indicate all of the following: - 1.
+That the person is free from illness detrimental to children, including tuberculosis. - 2.
+That the person is physically able to work with young children.

-Note: The Department's form CFS-0054, Child Care Provider Staff Health Report, is used for recording physical examination information.
-Information on how to obtain the form is in Appendix E.
+Note: The department's form, Staff Health Report - Child Care Centers, is used for recording physical examination information.
+Information on how to obtain the form is available on the department's website, http://dcf.wisconsin.gov, or from any regional licensing office in Appendix A.